First Adopted: September 8, 2013

 6.1.
 Executive Board Positions

-The Guild shall have a President, Vice President of Operations, Vice President of Activities, Secretary, and Treasurer.
+The Guild shall have a President, Vice President of Operations, Vice President of Activities, Vice President of Geographic Outreach, Secretary, and Treasurer.
 These officers compose the Executive Board.

 - The President shall lead all meetings.